zepedaj/soleil/docs/source/content/automatic_cli.rst

     $ solex ./train.solconf optimizer.lr=1e-4 data.dataloader.batch_size=8

-The overrides must be valid python statements that are first interpreted by the bash interpreter.
-So, to assign a string, we would have to include two sets of enclosing quotation marks, for example:
+The overrides must be valid Python statements that are first interpreted by the bash interpreter.
+So, to assign a string, we could use two sets of enclosing quotation marks, for example:

 .. code-block:: bash